siddharthgowda/FinancialNewsOutlierDashboard/README.md

 To use this dashboard, you must:
 1. Deploy your own FinBERT model (or use a compatible model) to Hugging Face Inference API or your own hosting infrastructure
 2. Update the inference endpoint URL in `src/app/api/[[...slugs]]/route.ts` to point to your own endpoint
-3. Ensure your model returns predictions in the format: `{label: 0|1, score: number}` where `label > 0.5` indicates an outlier
+3. Ensure your model returns predictions in the format: `[{label: "positive"|"negative"|"neutral", score: number}]`

-The dashboard expects a binary classification model that returns:
+The dashboard expects a three-class classification model that returns:
-- **Output**: Binary classification (0 = normal, 1 = outlier) with confidence scores
+- **Output**: Classification with labels "positive", "negative", or "neutral" (predicting stock price direction) along with confidence scores

 ## Development